Who is Held Liable in a Public Transportation Accident?

-Hundreds of thousands of people get into public transportation accidents every year.
+Hundreds of thousands of people suffer a public transport injury every year.
 Thousands of them involve public transport injuries and even fatalities.
 According to this report from the Bureau of Transportation, there have been over 65,000 Bus Accidents every year since 2013.
 Arizona Department of Transportation accident statistics reports that in 2019 alone, there were almost 2,900 bus related injuries and 92 fatalities.

-Here are some of the most common forms of public transportation accidents that cause injuries:
+Here are some of the most common forms of public transport injury incidents that cause injuries: